Dragonfly Student & Early Career Investigator Program

 Eligibility:

-• Eligible students will have at least a 3.0 GPA
+• Eligible students must have at least a 3.0 GPA

 • Eligible students must be U.S. citizens pursuing a master's or doctoral degree in the physical sciences, biological sciences, computer sciences, mathematics or engineering at a U.S. institution.